The Poet Awaiting the Judge

 My purity secure

-From the passing of judgment
+From the passing of

 To someplace less sure.